aorczyk/pxt-GeekServo-5KG/README.md

 ﻿# pxt-geekservo

-MakeCode extension for micro:bit to control the **GeekServo 5KG** in Servo Mode and Motor Mode.
+MakeCode extension for micro:bit to control the **GeekServo** 2KG and 5KG in Servo Mode and Motor Mode.

 ## Features